 A Vintage Shop Hop Into Spring

-Spring is just around the corner. which for shopaholics and wannabees means the early March version of Vintage Shop Hop is here.
-The days are longer, the sun set later making a shopping junket weekend with the girlfriends all the more enjoyable.
-And with over 400 locally owned antique and vintage stores participating having a strategy is a good idea if you plan to shop until closing time..
+Spring is just around the corner. which for shopaholics and aspiring shoppers means the early March version of Vintage Shop Hop is here.
+The days are longer, the sun sets later making a shopping junket weekend with the girlfriends all the more enjoyable.
+And with over 400 locally owned antique and vintage stores participating having a strategy is a good idea if you plan to shop until closing time.

 Thinking local is exactly what motivated Ann Campos, the former head of the Northern Illinois Tourism Council, tourism promoter and marketer to start Vintage Shop Hop (VSH.) nine years ago.
 From Green Bay to the Chicago Suburbs, this biannual, two-day event is a celebration of main street. small business.
 From her desk as head of the Northern Illinois Tourism Council Campos saw how smaller towns were outside looking in when it came to promotion coverage by area, visitor tourism boards.
 Most of their attention was "tied to room stays so they were covering businesses but not covering small campgrounds or antique stores that resided in towns where you didn’t have visitor tourism bureau,' says Campos.
 Vintage Shop Hop puts those stores on the map and gives them the attention they deserve.
 VSH has become so popular over 400 antique and boutique store event now participate.

-Campos, the owner of Nellie's Barn Sale, understands that tor many, small town stores in a time COVID-19 Vintage Shop Hop is a lifeline.
+Campos, the owner of Nellie's Barn Sale, understands that for many, small town stores in these uncertain economic times Vintage Shop Hop is a lifeline.
 “These small businesses right now are fighting for their lives.
 They’re not Kohls, Target, or Hobby Lobby.
 They don’t have $1,000,000 dollar marketing budgets.
 These small businesses have zero marketing dollars, they’re just getting by."
 Ann Campos says.
 Many of these stores featured in VSH are husband and wife owned without a 401k waiting for them.
+VSH is a big economic shot in the arm for many small shops.

 Fostering Community